iammehedi4201/Antopolis_Task_Server_Side/README.md

-# 🚀 Animals Filtering - Client Side
+# 🚀 Animals Filtering - Server Side

 This is the client side for the Shoe Management Application.
 It is built with React.js and communicates with a server-side API.